What are the chances that the same angel-faced teenaged cheerleader would be involved

 predictably, it was a disaster.
 In the available clips of the proceedings

-Sandy exhibits an almost-comical teenage petulance, at one point even aiming a de rigueur hair flip at the media like a Mean Girls character come to life.
+Sandy exhibits an almost-comical teenage petulance, at one point even aiming a scornful hair flip at the media like a Mean Girls character come to life.

-The jury was unimpressed by Sandy’s avowal that she’d merely wanted Thiede pummeled;
+The jury was unimpressed by Sandy’s avowal she’d merely wanted Thiede pummeled;

 prohibited them from sentencing a minor to death.